 Chihuahuas as Watchdogs

-Okay, they weren’t bred for this, per se.
-But don’t underestimate their watchdog abilities.
-Also, were saying they’re great watch dogs and not guard dogs.
+Okay, they weren’t exactly bred for this.
+However don’t underestimate their watchdog abilities.
+Also, don’t get it confused.
+We’re saying they can be great watch dogs, and not guard dogs.

 If you expect a Chihuahua to attack an intruder and defend the house, you’ll probably be out of luck.
 But because these dogs are fairly territorial and yappy, expect them to bark like a mad-dog when intruders come.

 It can be annoying to many owners.
-However, when unwanted intruders actually come you’ll be happy that your little Chihuahua was able to alert you and the family.
+And it definitely takes a while to get used to.
+However, when unwanted intruders actually invade your property, you’ll be happy that your little Chihuahua was able to alert you and the family.